5 Reasons Why Online Businesses Still Need Business Cards

 According to tech news blog ToMuse, of the 191 online businesses that were started during and just after 2015, 113 of them were still in operation two to four years later.
 In other words, just as with offline businesses, running and sustaining your business isn’t easy.
 However, online businesses should keep in mind that offline promotional tactics can still be used.
 Using techniques such as business card distribution can be an effective way to stay in the game.

-why not try these out Everyone Wants to Do Business with a Professional
+Everyone Wants to Do Business with a Professional

 Working online, you probably have coffee stains all over your desk.
 Your industry doesn’t allow for much face-to-face time with the public, but the operative word here is “much.”
 Eventually, you will have to leave your cave to connect with possible investors, clients and customers.
 When you do, you’ll be sure to clean up and act the part of the consummate businessperson, but there’s one problem: people still ask – and expect to see – your business card.
 That’s when things get a bit awkward.
 Will you say that you ran out or forgot them at home?
 Either way, you come out looking – you guessed it – unprofessional and not serious about your business.
 Don’t make the mistake of irreparably altering the way people see you.